 Laws are getting stricter, too.
 On Jan.
 1, 2017, a new law goes into effect in California that prohibits drivers from using cell phones while driving, unless you can use the phone hands-free.
 You can’t just toss your phone into the passenger seat when you get pulled over, either — the law says phones have to be mounted to the windshield or dashboard.
 The penalties are small, just $20 for a first offense and $50 for the second, but at least it’s a start.

-For now, the best way to protect yourself from distracted drivers is to drive defensively and make sure you have the best possible car insurance that fits your budget.
+The best way to protect yourself from distracted drivers is to drive defensively.
+Also, make sure you have the best possible car insurance that fits your budget.
 Compare.com can help.
 Get free car insurance quotes right now!